omer8882/radio-plays-tracker/README.md

 - Spotify Web API
 - ShazamIO (song recognition)

-> **Why so many technologies?** This project is a playground for learning and experimentation!
-Mixing .NET, Python, PostgreSQL, and React in one stack might seem like overkill, but it's all about embracing challenges and exploring different tools.
-Each tech was chosen to solve specific problems—and honestly, because learning new things is fun! 🚀
+> **Why so many technologies???** Mixing .NET, Python, PostgreSQL, and React all for one small website justifyingly seems like an overkill, but it's all about embracing challenges and exploring different tools.
+Each tech was chosen to solve specific problems and honestly - because learning new things is fun.

 ## 🤝 Contributing